yola/property-caching/README.md

 (in _class_cached_properties attribute).
 All instances will share cached value.
 - clear_property_cache - deletes cached value (works for object cached properties only)
 - set_property_cache - explicitly sets property cache (works for object cached properties only)
+- is_property_cached - allows to check whether property was cached or not

 ## Usage
 ```python